ponceedi000/201-reading-notes/README.md

 I recently seperated from the U.S Marine Corps and decided to transition into the tech industry simply because I am beyond fascinated with it all.
 A quote I like to live by is: `"Don't limit your challenges, challenge your limits." -Tony Robbins`

-## Table of Contents - Code 201 Reading Notes
+## Table of Contents - Code 201 Foundations of Software Development
 1. [Introductory to HTML and JavaScript](class-01.md)
 2. [Basics of HTML, CSS & JS](class-02.md)
 3. [HTML Lists, Control Flow with JS, and the CSS Box Model](class-03.md)